macressler/POTR-SDK/README.md

 __Welcome to the Postcard On The Run SDK Github__

-We have SDKs for iOS, Android, and Windows Phone that allow you to share in postcard revenue and offer postcarding to your users.
-After including a Postcard On The Run (POTR) SDK in your app your customers will be able to create real postcards delivered by mail to their friends and loved ones.
+We have SDKs for iOS and Android that allow you to offer postcarding to your users and share in postcard revenue.
-Once you add the embedded framework to your project, simply supply an image and the POTR SDK will create a view controller guiding your user through the steps of creating and paying for a postcard.
+After including a Postcard On The Run (POTR) SDK in your app your customers will be able to create real postcards that are delivered by mail.
+Once you integrate the embedded framework to your project the POTR SDK will create a view controller which guides your user through the steps of creating and paying for a postcard.

 The POTR SDK is tightly integrated with our Postal Gopher web service.
 When your customer wants to send a postcard to a contact on their phone that does not have a mailing address, Postal Gopher will send them an email or SMS text message.
 The contact will have 48 hours to respond with an address to mail the postcard to.
-Because Postal Gopher is included with the POTR SDK, you do not need to do anything to take advantage of this service.
+Because Postal Gopher is included with the POTR SDK, you do not need to do anything additional to take advantage of this service.

 __Postcard On The Run Partner Website__